 Capt. (ret.)
 Harms is Head of the Lufthansa Pilot School and Head of Training and CEO of Lufthansa Flight Training (LFT).
 He has been involved with the application of Competency Based Training and the development of the Multi-crew Pilot License (MPL) from the beginning.
 He has been providing global consultancy for international training providers, airlines and aviation authorities on the implementation of MPL since 2005.
 He is also been involved with ITQI since 2007.
 Dieter is a member of the European MPL Advisory Board since 2009.
 He is a keen supporter of EBT and has given tremendous support to the project since inception in 2007.

-Much earlier in his career, he graduated from the Royal Australian Airforce Academy in 1982 and flew Dakota, Hercules and Boeing 707 aircraft.
-When Simon left the airforce as a squadron leader he was the flying safety staff officer for Air Lift Group based at Richmond in NSW.
-Simon has worked with the LOSA collaborative, remains a corresponding member of the UKCAA CRM advisory panel, until recently was the airline training representative on Civil Aviation Safety Authorities (CASA) Flight Training Panel, is the Industry Co-Chair of CASA's Flight Crew Licensing Sub-Committee and as a member of the IATA Training and Qualification Initiative helped found the Evidence Based Training Foundation.
+Simon graduated from the Royal Australian Airforce Academy in 1982 and flew Dakota, Hercules and Boeing 707 aircraft.
+When Simon left the airforce he was the flying safety staff officer for Air Lift Group.
+Simon remains a corresponding member of the UKCAA CRM advisory panel, until recently was the airline training representative on Civil Aviation Safety Authorities (CASA) Flight Training Panel and the Industry Co-Chair of CASA's Flight Crew Licensing Sub-Committee.
+As a member of the IATA Training and Qualification Initiative helped found the Evidence Based Training Foundation.
 Simon received his Doctorate in 2009 and is a Senior Visiting Fellow at the University of New South Wales.

 Dr. Barbara Mawhin